jelhub/scimgateway/README.md

 * **API** (REST Webservies)
-Demonstrates api gateway functionality using post/put/patch/get/delete
+Demonstrates api gateway/plugin functionality using post/put/patch/get/delete
 None SCIM plugin, becomes what you want it to become.
 Endpoint complexity could be put in this plugin, and client could instead communicate through ScimGateway using your own simplified REST specification.
 One example of usage could be creation of tickets in ServiceDesk/HelpDesk and also the other way, closing a ticket could automatically approve/reject corresponding workflow in Identity Manager (from REST to IM SOAP/TEWS).